jump-dev/JuMP.jl/docs/src/index.md

 ```

 !!! warning
-    This documentation is for the development version of JuMP.
+    This documentation is for the development branch of JuMP.
 JuMP is
     undergoing a [major
     transition](https://discourse.julialang.org/t/mathoptinterface-and-upcoming-breaking-changes-in-jump-0-19)
     to MathOptInterface, and the documentation is in the process of being
     rewritten.
-We recommend using the development version only for (1)
+The development version is alpha-quality with breaking
-    developers of packages upstream or downstream of JuMP or (2) early adopters
+    changes still in progress.
+Please provide feedback and file issues if
-    willing to provide feedback and file issues.
+    you use this branch.

 [JuMP](https://github.com/JuliaOpt/JuMP.jl) is a domain-specific modeling
 language for [mathematical